Radiotherapy for pancreatic cancer

 Radiotherapy is given in the hospital radiotherapy department.
 How the treatment is given varies, depending on your particular needs.
 Sometimes a single treatment is all that is needed, or a course of therapy may be given as a series of short daily sessions.
 Each treatment takes 10–15 minutes.
 A course of treatment is usually given daily Monday–Friday, with a rest at the weekend.
 Your doctor will discuss the treatment and possible side effects with you.

 Marks are usually drawn on your skin to help the radiographer (who gives you your treatment) position you accurately and to show where the rays will be directed.
 These marks must stay visible throughout your treatment, and permanent marks (like tiny tattoos) may be used.
-These are extremely small, and will only be done with your permission.
-It may be a little uncomfortable while they are done.
+These are very small and are only done with your permission.
+You may feel a little discomfort while they're being made.

-At the beginning of each session of radiotherapy, the radiographer will position you carefully on the couch, and make sure that you are comfortable.
+At the beginning of each session of radiotherapy, the radiographer will position you carefully on the couch and make sure you are comfortable.
 During your treatment you'll be alone in the room, but you can talk to the radiographer, who will watch you from the next room.
-Radiotherapy is not painful, but you have to lie still for a few minutes during the treatment.
+Radiotherapy is not painful, but you will have to lie still for a few minutes during the treatment.